 The paramount question is if the automation can provide a significant enough return above the current process.
 Edge of napkin calculations and even complex automation simulation can provide general estimations but when the automation is challenging enough, sometimes the only way to be sure of its potential is to physically test what’s necessary to make it work.
 Midwest Engineered Systems does just that with its Proof of Principle (PoP) testing.

-Costing a fraction of the price of designing and building a complete automation system, MWES’s PoP testing program provides real-world testing on production-grade components.
-These prototype systems determine the potential performance a purpose built system could provide – and before significant investments are made.
+Costing a fraction of the price of designing and building a complete automation system, MWES’ proof of principle testing program provides real-world testing on production-grade components.
+These prototype systems determine the potential performance a purpose-built system could provide – and before significant investments are made.